Skip to content

 4. Repeat to create a Blue tag.

-Tags are identifiers, not data
+Tags are identities, not data

 3. Label Your Objects

-Now tell each cube which color it is.
+Tell each cube which color it is.

 Select RedCube.
 In its AttachableObject component, find the Filtering section and add the Red tag to the Tags list.

 Select BlueCube.
-Add the Blue tag to its Tags list.
+Add the Blue tag.

 4. Label Your Slots